NatiqQuran/nq-control/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Access to natiq main api
-Create new '.env' file in root and copy the following url in to it:
+Create new '.env' file in root and copy the following variables in to it:

 ```bash
 NEXT_PUBLIC_API_URL=http://api.natiq.net